mattermost/docs/source/manage/cloud-data-residency.rst

 Mattermost Cloud resides in the ``aws-us-east-1`` region, located in Virginia, United States.
 The following customer data will be stored at rest in this data center when using Mattermost Cloud:

-- Channels, messages, replies and channel membership information
+- Channels, messages, replies, and channel membership information
 - Boards and cards
 - Playbooks and event runs
 - User accounts and profiles